rjlatail/New_Movie_Studio_Analysis/README.md

 <font size="+1">**Conclusion**</font>
 Our data analysis shows that:
 - Keeping budgets small leads to higher profitability over time
-- Horror, myster, thriller and romance movies are more reliably profitable
+- Horror, mystery, thriller and romance movies are more reliably profitable
 - Making more movies leads to more profitability